okholod/data-science-ml/ds-capstone/report.md

-# Explore Coffee Shops in Minsk, Belarus
+# Explore Locations For Coffee Shops in Minsk, Belarus

 ## Introduction